poulami128/AI-Document-Data-Extractor/README.md

 These sample files allow reviewers to upload different document types and verify the document extraction, summarization, structured JSON generation, and AI-powered question answering features of the application.

+## 🧪 Test Cases

+Test cases and expected outputs are provided in the `tests` folder.

+They include:

+- Resume
+- Invoice
+- Certificate
+- Notes

+Reviewers can reproduce the results by uploading the provided sample documents.

 # 💬 Example Questions

 Users can ask questions such as: